thempatel/streamvbyte-simdgo/README.md

 The signed 16-bit min operation has three important effects.

 First, for 3-byte integers, it has the effect of turning off the MSB of the lowest byte.
-This is necessary because a 3-byte integer should have a control bit that is `0b10` and without this step using the MSB pack operation would result in a 2-bit control that looks something like `0b_1`, where the lowest bit is on.
+This is necessary because a 3-byte integer should have a 2-bit control that is `0b10` and without this step using the MSB pack operation would result in a 2-bit control that looks something like `0b_1`, where the lowest bit is on.
 Obviously this is wrong, since only integers that require 2 or 4 bytes to encode should have that lower bit on, i.e. 1 or 3 as a zero-indexed length.